Write and record the development of technology with deep insight

 What is machining error?

-Machining error refers to the deviation between the actual geometric parameters (including dimensions, shapes, and relative positions) of a part after machining and its ideal geometric parameters.
-Machining accuracy, on the other hand, refers to how well the actual geometric parameters of a part match its ideal geometric parameters.
+Machining error is the difference between a part’s actual geometric parameters (such as dimensions, shape, and position) and its ideal design.
+Machining accuracy refers to how closely the actual parameters match the ideal ones.

-The smaller the error, the higher the accuracy, indicating better machining precision.
-Therefore, machining accuracy and machining error are two ways of expressing the same issue, with the size of the error directly reflecting the level of machining accuracy.
+The smaller the error, the higher the accuracy, indicating better precision.
+Therefore, machining error and accuracy are two ways of describing the same concept, with error size directly reflecting the level of accuracy.

 Main Causes of Machining Errors